laurenchen0631/English-Learning/GRE/Analytical Writing/Introduction to GRE AWA.md

 		- You should immediately **consider any sentence that generalizes a particular group as plain wrong, and attack that assumption** when you are writing your response.
 	2. The Necessity Assumption
 		- This is a **very frequent type of false reasoning** that hides in plain sight.
 Most students simply cannot identify that this type of reasoning is wrong.
 		- The author of an argument usually assumes that a certain condition is necessary to achieve the desired result.
-But the problem here is, **the author simply says that it is necessary to do something to achieve something, and does not provide the necessary evidence.**
+But the problem here is, the author simply says that it is necessary to do something to achieve something, and does not provide the necessary evidence.
-	3. The Illogical Analogy
+	3. The Illogical Analogy / Not all x are alike / Apples are not Oranges
 		- Analogy is when someone comes to a conclusion about something on the basis of another thing.
 For example, if a giant conglomerate has doubled its sales in the last one year because it had spent over $10 million on advertising, then in order for another giant conglomerate to double its sales, it has to spend more than $10 million on advertising.
 		- If you think about it carefully, it is an illogical analogy that the author has made in order to prove his/her point.
 One simply can’t analogize these two scenarios, even though the size of the companies is similar.
 	4. The Correlation – Causation Confusion